keithfma/neighborhood/README.md

 This project uses [pytest](https://docs.pytest.org/en/latest/) for unit testing.
 The aim is not to be exhuastive, but to provide reasonable assurances that everything works as advertised.
-To run, simply call `pytest` from somewhere in this package.
+To run, simply call `pytest --verbose` from somewhere in this package.

 ## References